JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 console.log(colors.includes('yellow')); // Output: false

-• includes() was introduced in ES6 (2015), so older browsers may not support it.
+• includes() was introduced in ES6 (ECMAScript 2015) and may not be supported in very old browsers.

-Overview The find() method returns the first element that meets a specified condition.
-If no element meets the condition, it returns undefined.
-Example
+The find() method returns the first element that satisfies the specified condition.
+If no matching element is found, it returns undefined.

 const numbers = [10, 20, 30, 40];